rostock/geolotse/README.md

 *   `title` – This text field is mandatory since every sublink needs a title, i.e. a name – but not necessarily an unique one
 *   `link` – This text field is mandatory since this *is* the sublink itself
 *   `public` – The value `FALSE` in this boolean field means *“This sublink is not publicly available.”*, the value `TRUE` however means *“This sublink is publicly available.”*.
 The field is mandatory since some logic within the code is based on it
-*   `reachable` – The value `FALSE` in this boolean field means *“This sublink is currently not reachable.”*, the value `TRUE` however means *“This sublink is currently reachable.”*.
-The field is mandatory since some logic within the code is based on it
-*   `reachable_last_check` – The value of this timestamp field represents the timestamp of the last reachability check of the sublink.
-The field is mandatory since some logic within the code is based on it

 Always think of the *relations between links and sublinks* if you insert, delete or update sublinks, especially by a bot (e.g. a cronjob)!

-Both the `reachable` and `reachable_last_check` fields could be kept up-to-date by using a cronjob checking the reachability of the sublinks.

 ### Tags (table `tags`)